ekliao/EricLiaoDigitalGarden/src/site/notes/Nuphy Air75 (mechanical wireless multi-device keyboard).md

 {"dg-publish":true,"permalink":"/nuphy-air75-mechanical-wireless-multi-device-keyboard/","noteIcon":"2"}
 ---

-# Verdict: 4/5
+# Verdict: 3/5

+*20240330* One more point deducted due to the recent frequent wireless (USB dongle) performance issue.
+Bluetooth seems fine.

-*202403* Would have been 5/5, but I had to deduct one full point due to recent degraded wireless performance for unknown reasons.
+*202403* Would have been 5/5, but I had to deduct one full point due to recent degraded wireless (USB dongle) performance for unknown reasons.

 ---
 # Pre-purchase